Top 7 Electric Scooter Stores in Australia

 But for now, we have chosen a MegaWheels scooter that is reasonably priced and comes with 3-day shipping from USA.
 It costs about $215, and supports up to 150 lbs, so even grown-ups can have some fun with it.

 You can also enjoy a 2.5-hour ride time with this neat little folding scooter.
 And if you are commuting to work or school, the scooter folds up easily to fit under a desk or in a storage locker whilst you complete classes or job duties.

-The colour is black, and you can repaint it your own colour if you so wish.
+The color is black, and you can repaint it your own color if you so wish.
 You can control the brakes and the throttle using the handlebars, making it a safe way to motor around.
 You can change it to different modes.
 Kid mode tops the speed at 6km/h, novice mode at 15 km/h, and sports mode at 24 km/h.